stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 there would not be many densely cloudy nights, and talked vaguely of boarding in Brattleboro when the moon waned.
 Again I wrote him encouragingly, but on September 5th there came a fresh communication which had obviously crossed my letter in the mails; and to this I could not give any such hopeful response.
-In view of its importance I believe I had better give it in full&mdash;as best I can do from memory of the shaky script.
+In view of its importance I believe I had better give it in full--as best I can do from memory of the shaky script.
 It ran substantially as follows:

     Monday.

-Dear Wilmarth&mdash;
+Dear Wilmarth--

   A rather discouraging P.S. to my last.
-Last night was thickly cloudy&mdash;though no rain&mdash;and not a bit of moonlight got through.
+Last night was thickly cloudy--though no rain--and not a bit of moonlight got through.
 Things were pretty bad, and I think the end is getting near, in spite of all we have hoped.
 After midnight something landed on the roof of the house, and the dogs all rushed up to see what it was.
 I could hear them snapping and tearing around, and then one managed to get on the roof by jumping from the low ell.
-There was a terrible fight up there, and I heard a frightful   buzzing   which I&rsquo;ll never forget.
+There was a terrible fight up there, and I heard a frightful   buzzing   which I'll never forget.
 And then there was a shocking smell.
 About the same time bullets came through the window and nearly grazed me.
 I think the main line of the hill creatures had got close to the house when the dogs divided because of the roof business.
-What was up there I don&rsquo;t know yet, but I&rsquo;m afraid the creatures are learning to steer better with their space wings.
+What was up there I don't know yet, but I'm afraid the creatures are learning to steer better with their space wings.
 I put out the light and used the windows for loopholes, and raked all around the house with rifle fire aimed just high enough not to hit the dogs.
 That seemed to end the business, but in the morning I found great pools of blood in the yard, beside pools of a green sticky stuff that had the worst odour I have ever smelled.
 I climbed up on the roof and found more of the sticky stuff there.
-Five of the dogs were killed&mdash;I&rsquo;m afraid I hit one by aiming too low, for he was shot in the back.
+Five of the dogs were killed--I'm afraid I hit one by aiming too low, for he was shot in the back.
 Now I am setting the panes the shots broke, and am going to Brattleboro for more dogs.
 I guess the men at the kennels think I am crazy.
 Will drop another note later.
-Suppose I&rsquo;ll be ready for moving in a week or two, though it nearly kills me to think of it.
+Suppose I'll be ready for moving in a week or two, though it nearly kills me to think of it.

-  Hastily&mdash;
+  Hastily--
 AKELEY

   But this was not the only letter from Akeley to cross mine.
-On the next morning&mdash;September 6th&mdash;still another came; this time a frantic scrawl which utterly unnerved me and put me at a loss what to say or do next.
+On the next morning--September 6th--still another came; this time a frantic scrawl which utterly unnerved me and put me at a loss what to say or do next.
 Again I cannot do better than quote the text as faithfully as memory will let me.

     Tuesday.

-  Clouds didn&rsquo;t break, so no moon again&mdash;and going into the wane anyhow.
+  Clouds didn't break, so no moon again--and going into the wane anyhow.
-I&rsquo;d have the house wired for electricity and put in a searchlight if I didn&rsquo;t know they&rsquo;d cut the cables as fast as they could be mended.
+I'd have the house wired for electricity and put in a searchlight if I didn't know they'd cut the cables as fast as they could be mended.

   I think I am going crazy.
 It may be that all I have ever written you is a dream or madness.
 It was bad enough before, but this time it is too much.
-They talked to me last night  &mdash;talked in that cursed buzzing voice and told me things   that I dare not repeat to you.
+They talked to me last night  --talked in that cursed buzzing voice and told me things   that I dare not repeat to you.
 I heard them plainly over the barking of the dogs, and once when they were drowned out   a human voice helped them.
-Keep out of this, Wilmarth&mdash;it is worse than either you or I ever suspected.
-They don&rsquo;t mean to let me get to California now&mdash;they want to take me off alive, or what theoretically and mentally amounts to alive  &mdash;not only to Yuggoth, but beyond that&mdash;away outside the galaxy   and possibly beyond the last curved rim of space.
-I told them I wouldn&rsquo;t go where they wish,   or in the terrible way they propose to take me,   but I&rsquo;m afraid it will be no use.
+Keep out of this, Wilmarth--it is worse than either you or I ever suspected.
+They don't mean to let me get to California now--they want to take me off alive, or what theoretically and mentally amounts to alive  --not only to Yuggoth, but beyond that--away outside the galaxy   and possibly beyond the last curved rim of space.
+I told them I wouldn't go where they wish,   or in the terrible way they propose to take me,   but I'm afraid it will be no use.
 My place is so far out that they may come by day as well as by night before long.
 Six more dogs killed, and I felt presences all along the wooded parts of the road when I drove to Brattleboro today.

   It was a mistake for me to try to send you that phonograph record and black stone.
-Better smash the record before it&rsquo;s too late.
-Will drop you another line tomorrow if I&rsquo;m still here.
+Better smash the record before it's too late.
+Will drop you another line tomorrow if I'm still here.
 Wish I could arrange to get my books and things to Brattleboro and board there.
 I would run off without anything if I could, but something inside my mind holds me back.
 I can slip out to Brattleboro, where I ought to be safe, but I feel just as much a prisoner there as at the house.
-And I seem to know that I couldn&rsquo;t get much farther even if I dropped everything and tried.
-It is horrible&mdash;don&rsquo;t get mixed up in this.
+And I seem to know that I couldn't get much farther even if I dropped everything and tried.
+It is horrible--don't get mixed up in this.

-  Yrs&mdash;AKELEY
+  Yrs--AKELEY

-  I did not sleep at all the night after receiving this terrible thing, and was utterly baffled as to Akeley&rsquo;s remaining degree of sanity.
-The substance of the note was wholly insane, yet the manner of expression&mdash;in view of all that had gone before&mdash;had a grimly potent quality of convincingness.
+  I did not sleep at all the night after receiving this terrible thing, and was utterly baffled as to Akeley's remaining degree of sanity.
+The substance of the note was wholly insane, yet the manner of expression--in view of all that had gone before--had a grimly potent quality of convincingness.
 I made no attempt to answer it, thinking it better to wait until Akeley might have time to reply to my latest communication.
 Such a reply indeed came on the following day, though the fresh material in it quite overshadowed any of the points